Table of Contents

 You don’t have to sacrifice getting better at your current job to prepare yourself for the next step in your career.

-You can structure your professional development in such a way that allows you to do both at the same time.
+You can structure your professional development in a way that allows you to do both at the same time.

 This article was originally posted on the Introvert Whisperer.